 Hydrogen peroxide can be used to introduce more oxygen into the soil, making the soil less compact and allowing the plant roots room to take up nutrients and water.
 Therefore, if hydrogen peroxide levels are very low it could affect plant growth, but this would also depend on the concentration of oxygen, available nutrients and water in the soil.

 Hydrogen peroxide can be used to disinfect drinking water, it is commonly used for disinfecting small scale sources such as wells.
 Unlike chlorine, hydrogen does not affect the taste of water and it works more effectively over a larger pH range.

 Like all disinfectants used in drinking water, hydrogen peroxide levels need to be monitored to ensure that levels are effective at disinfecting, but not too high that they affect taste and quality of the drinking water.

 Hydrogen peroxide can be used as a disinfectant and can cause the organic matter to precipitate so it can be filtered out of the water using a carbon filter.
 When introduced into water or soil hydrogen peroxide will break down quite rapidly.
 Verification if hydrogen peroxide levels will be required to confirm the effectiveness of disinfection.

 Palintest offer a range of equipment for hydrogen peroxide testing including visual and digital test methods.

 For residential pool users Pooltester Kits are an ideal cost-effective solution providing quick test results.
 The Pooltest 25 is Palintest’s top of the range pool photometer for professional pool and spa management.
 Up to 1000 data sets can be stored on the instrument for full traceability of test results.
-USB and Bluetooth connections allow data to be managed across multiple platforms.
+USBs allow data to be managed across multiple platforms.

 The easy to use Contour Comparator offers an excellent solution for visual testing requirements for hydrogen peroxide.